 -----END CERTIFICATE-----

 This certificate response will include the “end-entity” STI certificate requested in the CSR.
-It will also include any of the issuer STI certificates as part of the certificate chain needed for validating intermediate or root certificates appropriate for the STI-CA specific certificate chain.STI Certificate Management Sequence Diagrams
+It will also include any of the issuer STI certificates as part of the certificate chain needed for validating intermediate or root certificates appropriate for the STI-CA specific certificate chain.

+The SP-KMS shall store the certificate chain in the STI-CR and make the URL available to the STI-AS.

+STI Certificate Management Sequence Diagrams

 Figure 6.3 provides the sequence of processing for a service provider to set up an account with the STI-PA and then create an account with the STI-CA using the ACME protocol.
 Figure 6.4 provides the sequence of processing for the SP-KMS to acquire a certificate using the ACME protocol.